• Home

 Refrigerator

-The texture is actually at its best after they’ve sat overnight — the inside firms up and the flavors settle.
+Store completed Oreo truffles in an airtight container in the refrigerator, where they will keep well for 2 weeks.
+The texture is actually at its best after they’ve sat overnight — the inside evens out and the flavors even out.

 Freezer